ysard/mi_remote_database/README.md

     Camera: 13

-With **this ids mapping you will be able to export codes for a specific device**, like shown in the next example.
+With **this ids mapping you will be able to export codes for a specific device**, like shown in the next section.
+Other formats can be easily implemented by someone who needs it.

+## TV Kill Android app

 Export IR codes for one device type to the format of [TVKILL](https://github.com/42SK/TVKILL/) Android app.
-Other format can be easily implemented by someone who needs it.
 The number `1` in the command is the internal device id in the database (see above).

     $ python -m src db_export -d 1 -f tvkill